uc-cdis/compose-services/README.md

 Once you've created a program and a project, you're ready to start submitting data for that project!

 ### Controlling access to data
 Access to data and admin privileges in Gen3 are controlled using fence through the `user.yaml` file found in the `apis_configs` directory.
+Admin privileges are required to create administrative nodes, which include programs and projects.
 For each user, you can control admin status as well as specific per-project permissions.
 The format of the `user.yaml` file is shown below:
 ```
 users:
   user_email_1: